jimfulton/zodb-jsonb-experiment/README.rst

 unclear if this would be any more reliable or less of a pain than maintaining the tables using Python application code.

+.. [#undefined-order] To be more precise, the order is undefined.
+There may actually be a predictable order, but that order is an implementation detail that is subject to change.

 .. [#xmlpicklef] This was derived from a much older `xmlpickle
    <https://github.com/zopefoundation/zope.xmlpickle>`_ project.